lowRISC/sonata-software/exercises/firmware_auditing/README.md

 [hardware access control]: ../hardware_access_control/README.md#part-3

-Other ideas might include writing a policy that combines the above exercises, or integrating it into the `xmake` build system so that a given policy is automatically run when building your firmware image.
+Another idea is to write a policy that combines the above exercises, or integrating it into the `xmake` build system so that a given policy is automatically run when building your firmware image.